Thermal efficiency: Overview

 When expressed as a percentage, the thermal efficiency must be between 0% and 100%.
 Efficiency must be less than 100% because there are inefficiencies such as friction and heat loss that convert the energy into alternative forms.
-For example, a typical gasoline automobile engine operates at around 25% efficiency, and a large coal-fuelled electrical generating plant peaks at about 46%, advances in Formula 1 motorsport regulations have pushed teams to develop highly efficient power units which peak around 45–50% thermal efficiency.
+For example, a typical gasoline automobile engine operates at around 25% efficiency, and a large coal-fuelled electrical generating plant peaks at about 46%.
+However, advances in Formula 1 motorsport regulations have pushed teams to develop highly efficient power units which peak around 45–50% thermal efficiency.
 The largest diesel engine in the world peaks at 51.7%.
-In a combined cycle plant, thermal efficiencies are approaching 60%.
+In a combined cycle plant, thermal efficiencies approach 60%.
 Such a real-world value may be used as a figure of merit for the device.

-For engines where a fuel is burned there are two types of thermal efficiency: indicated thermal efficiency and brake thermal efficiency.
-This efficiency is only appropriate when comparing similar types or similar devices.
+For engines where a fuel is burned, there are two types of thermal efficiency: indicated thermal efficiency and brake thermal efficiency.
+This form of efficiency is only appropriate when comparing similar types or similar devices.